Reduced level: Datum used

-The most common and convenient datum which is internationally accepted is mean sea level which is a universal measure and based upon a common base line in the whole world determined by earth's gravitational model (see geoid) that gives the standard to measure elevation of a place above or below mean sea level.
+The most common and convenient datum which is internationally accepted is mean sea level which is a universal measure and based upon a common base line in the whole world determined by the earth's gravitational model (see geoid) that gives the standard to measure elevation of a place above or below mean sea level.

 Countries adopt their nearby mean sea levels as datum planes for calculations of reduced levels in their respective jurisdictions.
 For example, Pakistan takes sea near Karachi as its datum while India takes sea near Mumbai as its datum for calculation of reduced levels.
 The term reduced level is denoted shortly by 'RL'.
 National survey departments of each country determine RLs of significantly important locations or points.
 These points are called permanent benchmarks and this survey process is known as Great Trigonometrical Surveying (GTS).
 The permanent benchmarks act as reference points for determining RLs of other locations in a particular country.